HAPPENSGATE/vkAutoLiker7/README.md

 ### Description
 The project contains two tasks, *tradeclient* and *ordermatch*.
 They are both console based.
-The first sends ord
+The first sends orders and the latter stores them a